Lemon Cake

-This lemon cake is everything we were yearning for.
-Not too sweet, not too tart, perfectly moist with a sturdy crumb, and topped with that thin layer of crunchy icing.
+This lemon loaf cake is everything we were yearning for.
+Not too sweet, not too tart, perfectly moist with a sturdy crumb, and topped with that irresistible thin layer of crunchy white icing dripping gently down the sides.
 Perfection!
+Plus, the icing only contains two ingredients: lemon juice and confectioners’ sugar.

 I use lemons and lemon zest CONSTANTLY in my recipes, which you may or may not know yet.
 Almost everything benefits from a touch of acidity, and I think lemon is the brightest and most appealing option in most cases.
 I like lime, and I also use a lot of orange, but I’m always 100% Team Lemon.
 And yes, there are many vinegars with many wonderful uses for sure, and I love playing with all of them, but I do not want a vinegar cake.